Berlin Thunder (ELF): European League of Football (2021–2025)

 For the 2023 ELF season, only a few changes occurred with the staff.
 With Henry Schlegel being promoted from Head of Scouting and Analytics to offensive coordinator, he became the youngest coordinator in the league.
 With a new quarterback in Donovan Isom, a new WR1 in Aaron Jackson and no US-imported running back, the offense had a different scheme.

 As a result, the franchise reached the play-offs for the first time in their history as the 5th seed and 2nd of their conference.
 In the wildcard round of the 2023 ELF play-offs, the Thunder lost against the Frankfurt Galaxy on the road after a physically tough game due to the summer heat.
 The game was also cut short when a player collapsed and a member of the Berlin sideline got hit by a Frankfurt player.

+During the 2025 season, the Thunder entered a restructuring phase by filing insolvency under self-administration.

+American Football League Europe (2026–present)

+After the 2025 season, a number of teams left the European League of Football, citing a lack of transparency and teams not receiving revenue shares from the league, leading to the formation of the European Football Alliance.
+However, the teams that formed the EFA could not agree on a league structure, with some favoring a team-led league and eventually coming to an agreement with the ELF on a new structure, while others preferred creating a new league with the support of an external investor.
+This new league was publicly presented on December 2, 2025, as AFLE – The League: Europe.
+The Berlin Thunder was announced as the third franchise for the AFLE, following the Rhein Fire and Panthers Wrocław.
+In the final week of the 2026 season, the AFLE announced that it activated a financial protection plan to ensure continued operation of the Thunder.